unifiedjs/unified-engine/doc/ignore.md

 Otherwise, ignore files are detected if [`detectIgnore`][detect-ignore] is turned on and [`ignoreName`][ignore-name] is given.

-The first file named `ignoreName` in the parent directory of a checked path is used.
+The first file named `ignoreName` in the parent folder of a checked path is used.
-Or, if no file is found, the parent directory if searched, and so on.
+Or, if no file is found, the parent folder if searched, and so on.

 ## Additional ignoring